root-project/root/gui/cefdisplay/doc/index.md

-\defgroup cefwebdisplay Web display with CEF
+\defgroup cefwebdisplay CEF Web Display
-\ingroup webgui
+\ingroup webdisplay
 \brief Classes for web display using the Chromium Embedded Framework (CEF)

 See the \ref cefpage